 All the action takes place on the bidding grid.
 Participants need to be able to write down their bid amount and identifying information quickly.
 To ensure it's easy for participants to bid, make sure you're only capturing information auction administrators need for the checkout process.
 The easier it is to bid, the more bids you'll likely receive!

-You might be tempted to pre-fill bid amounts on the bid sheets so participants don't have to write them down.
+You may be tempted to pre-fill bid amounts on the bid sheets so participants don't have to write them down.
 However, we've found that requiring writing down a bid amount encourages generous bidders to enter a higher amount, creating more competition right out of the gate.
 Pre-filling bid amounts discourages these spontaneous high bids, and you certainly don't want to do that!
 This also allows for using each bidding line regardless of the bid amount, reducing the potential of needing extra bid sheets.
 For these reasons, we recommend leaving the bid amount column blank.

 Also consider including a Buy Now option for some items.
 This is great for participants who aren't willing to risk losing an item to another bidder.